 Watch your tomatoes closely as they grow and give them special attention as they ripen, ensuring they receive enough water to thrive.

+You’ll want to pick the tomatoes in part based on what you plan to do with them.
 If you’re going to incorporate your tomatoes into a fresh salsa or salad, or you’re going to stew them down into a rich pasta sauce, you’ll want to pick them when they’re table ripe – bright red, firm to the touch, and no longer increasing in size on the vine.

-This makes them a very popular choice for slow-cooking or simmering down into flavorful sauces for pizzas and pastas.
+These tomatoes are also sweeter and more acidic than many other tomato variants.
+This makes them a very popular choice for slow-cooking or simmering down into flavorful sauces for pizza or this Italian meat sauce.